Michael--/three-wideline/markdown/three-wideline.igeometry.md

 ## IGeometry interface

-Geometry definition on excatly one line part, which can be a line segment, or for example a cap or join.
+Geometry definition on exactly one line part, which can be a line segment, or for example a cap or join.

 **Signature:**